fairDataSociety/FIPs/text/0001-fdp-roadmap.md

 Here, it has to emphasized, the data in question is not binded to any real person and the shared data is well-boundered with a strict structure what it contains.

 Nevertheless, the data that the user wants share can be junk, but in a structure.
-The data in Fairdrive Protocol offered data-structures has content address that can be signed by dApps in case of the data is really valueable.
+The data in Fair Data Protocol offered data-structures has content address that can be signed by dApps in case of the data is really valuable.
 DApps have their own storage space that is similar to the user's, where they can put these signatures.

 It creates a reputation-based data-market, where
 - users can obtain these signatures from the storage-space of dApps and reshare their own data for other dApps.
 - dApps can share their user-interaction produced data for other dApps.